Open-closed Deligne-Mumford field theories: geometric foundations: Introduction

-By taking $\sigma$ to be the fundamental chain of the moduli spaces of stable disks, we recover the $\fq$-operations of Solomon--Tukachinsky, \cite{ST16}.
-This allows us to define open Gromov-Witten invariants in genus $0$ for compact, weakly unobstructed Lagrangians.
-We have deferred the proof of properties of these invariants to future work.
+Taking the fundamental chain of the moduli spaces of stable discs, we extend the $\fq$-operations of Solomon--Tukachinsky, \cite{ST16}, which were defined under strong regularity assumption, to the general setting.
+Using the algebraic framework of \cite{ST1}, this allows us to define open Gromov-Witten invariants in genus $0$ for compact, weakly unobstructed Lagrangians.
+Here the strict compatibility of operations in the operadic setting, that is, where there is at most one outgoing marked point, makes the proofs significantly easier.
+The proof of the properties of these invariants, in particular their invariance under change of the almost complex structure or Hamiltonian isotopies is delegated to future work.